ivan-kleshnin/frontend-mindmaps/README.md

-# react-developer-roadmap

-React Developer Roadmap 2019
+# Junior React Developer Roadmap 2019

 *Just a bunch of links for now*